wjsutton/tableau_public_api/README.md

 ### :books: Workbooks

 **API call output**
 <br>Retrieves details of the last 300 workbooks associated to a Tableau Public username.
-Note that the next 300 workbooks can be retrieved by changing index section to `index=1` or `index=2`, `index=3`, etc. Returned as a JSON.
+Note that the next 300 workbooks can be retrieved by changing the index section to `index=1` or `index=2`, `index=3`, etc. Returned as a JSON.

 **API call format**
 <br>First 300 workbooks: https://public.tableau.com/profile/api/ + **Tableau Public Username** + /workbooks?count=300&index=0